dorinclisu/pyrobodesk/README.md

 ```

 ## Automate desktop work
 This project is intended for automating repetitive tasks that involve graphical user interface manipulation, which cannot be typically automated using a CLI or API.
+Example at https://www.youtube.com/watch?v=Kom8QjVBJD0

 ## An innovative framework
 Powerful, flexible, efficient.
 We can have all these, without giving up ease of use.